Muay Thai vs Muay Boran

 Traditional Training Style

 One aspect of Muay Boran is the bonus that weapons training is also an option.
-The dual-wielding swords, styled more commonly referred to as Krabi Krabong, see the practitioner learn how to fight with two short swords and some schools even include a form of staff/spear combat native to Thailand.
+The dual-wielding swords, styled more commonly referred to as Krabi Krabong, see the practitioner learn how to fight with two short swords, and some schools even include a form of staff/spear combat native to Thailand.

 It is commonplace for a Muay Thai practitioner to seek out the more traditional and varied form of Muay Boran to thoroughly learn a form of the Thai fighting arts.

-The style is steeped in cultural traditions, combat techniques, and historical traditions that would be a shame to not take in the whole curriculum as part of the training.
+The style is steeped in cultural traditions, combat techniques, and historical traditions that would be a shame not to take in the whole curriculum as part of the training.

 Leave a Comment